pypm/home/docs/studies/prov20211229/index.md

 The interpretation of recent Quebec data is difficult, due to a recent outbreak followed by what appears to be a rise in cases from omicron.
-The omicron growth rate is found to be smaller than the other provinces, at 22% per day and omicron producing 75% of cases.

 ![qc](img/qc_4_1_1229_linear_omicron_alt.png)

 #### [New Brunswick](img/nb_4_1_1229_linear_omicron_alt.pdf)

-The effect of omicron appears to be significant, but with limited case numbers, only the current fraction is estimated from the case data, at 26%.

 ![nb](img/nb_4_1_1229_linear_omicron_alt.png)

 #### [Nova Scotia](img/ns_4_1_1229_linear_omicron_alt.pdf)

-The model fit finds that omicron is producing 63% of cases.
-The growth rate is fixed at 25%/day.

 ![ns](img/ns_4_1_1229_linear_omicron_alt.png)